 As our purpose was to evaluate the performance of both methods, a simulation study was used.
 Datasets that follow a given statistical model and several defined assumptions can be created using simulation.
 In that case, the parameters' values used to simulate datasets can be considered as their true values.
-Thus, by analysing these datasets, estimated parameters can be compared to the true values and possible bias are deduced.24 The bias of the time effect estimations, the type I error and the power of the tests were examined.
+Thus, by analysing these datasets, estimated parameters can be compared to the true values and possible bias are deduced.
+The bias of the time effect estimations, the type I error and the power of the tests were examined.
 A t-test was used in order to compare the means of the time effect estimation (means obtained with SM and LRM methods) to the true value (simulated value) and, therefore to conclude about the potential bias of this estimation.
 The number of time effect estimations that were above, below or equal to the time effect true value was computed and a sign test was used for comparing SM and LRM methods.
-The type I error was determined as the proportion of rejection of the null hypothesis H_0 (H_0 : there is no time effect) for all of the simulated datasets corresponding to each case where no time effect had been simulated.
-The power was computed as the rate of rejection of H_0 for all of the simulated datasets corresponding to each case where a time effect had been simulated.
-The expected rate for the type I error was 5%.
+The type I error was determined as the proportion of rejection of the null hypothesis $H_0$ ( $H_0$ : there is no time effect) for all of the simulated datasets corresponding to each case where no time effect had been simulated.
+The power was computed as the rate of rejection of $H_0$ for all of the simulated datasets corresponding to each case where no time effect had been simulated.